arnodel/golua/README.md

 The `lib` directory contains a number of package, each implementing a lua library.

 - `base`: basic library.
-It is done, apart from the fact that the implementation of `load` is not complete.
+It is complete.
 - `coroutine`: the coroutine library, which is done.
 - `packagelib`: the package library.
 It is able to load lua modules but not "native" modules, which would be written in Go.
 Obviously